Seesaw-7/P6-Tomasulo/README.md

 ## Run

-include/sys_def.svh should be configured as a global header.
+include/sys_defs.svh should be configured as a global header.

+## Components

+- Renaming Unit
+- Reservation Station
+- Register File